XeroAPI/xero-netstandard-oauth2-app/README.md

 - reads XeroConfiguration &  make httpClientFactory available via dependency injection
 - on /Authorization/, redirects user to Xero OAuth for authentication & authorization
 - receives callback on /Authorization/Callback request Xero token
-- get connected tenants (organisations)
+- gets connected tenants (organisations)
-- store token via a static method TokenUtilities.StoreToken(xeroToken);
+- store token via a public static method TokenUtilities.StoreToken(xeroToken);

+**AssetsInfoController**
+- makes API call to assets endpoint (Asset API)
+- displays all current Fixed Assets (GET)
+- allows for creation of Fixed Asset (PUT)

+**AuEmployeesInfoController**
+- makes API call to employees endpoint (PayrollAu API)
+- displays all current AU employees (GET)
+- allows for creation of a new Employee (PUT)

+**BankfeedConnectionsController**
+- makes API call to feed connections endpoint (BankFeeds API)
+- displays all current feed connections (GET), allows for deletion (POST)
+- allows for creation of new feed connection (PUT)

+**BankfeedStatementsController**
+- makes API call to statements endpoint (BankFeeds API)
+- displays all current statements (GET)
+- allows for creation of new statement (PUT)

+**BankTransactionsInfoController**
+- makes API call to bank transactions endpoint (Accounting API)
+- displays all current bank transactions (GET)

+**ContactInfoController**
+- makes api call to contacts endpoint
+- displays in view
+- static view Create.cshtml creates a web form and POST contact info to Create() action, and
+- makes an create operation to contacts endpoint

+**IdentityInfoController**
+- gets the list of tenant connections
+- displays tenant information (GET /connections)
+- allows user to disconnect a specific tenant (DELETE /connections/{id})

+**InvoiceSyncController**
+- gets invoices in the last 7 days and displays them in view (GET /invoices)
+- allows user to upload attachments to a specific invoice (POST {id}/attachments)

+**NzEmployeesInfoController**
+- gets a list of employees in NZ Payroll (GET)
+- displays them in view
+- allows user to create new employees (POST)

 **OrganisationInfoController**
-- gets or refreshes stored token
+- gets the current organisation information (GET)
-- make api call to organisation endpoint
 - displays in view

-**ContactInfoController**
-- gets or refreshes stored token
-- make api call to contacts endpoint
+**ProjectInfoController**
+- gets the list of projects in Xero projects (GET)
 - displays in view

-- static view Create.cshtml creates a webform and POST contact info to Create() action, and
-- makes an create operation to contacts endpoint
+**PurchaseOrderSyncController**
+- gets a list of purchase orders (GET)
+- displays in view
+- allows user to create a new purchase order (POST)

+**UkEmployeeInfoController**
+- gets a list of employees in Uk Payroll (GET)
+- displays them in view
+- allows user to create new employees (POST)

 Xero token is stored in a JSON file in the root of the project "./xerotoken.json".
 The app serialise and deserialise with the static class functions in /Utilities/TokenUtilities.cs.
+Most controllers will get and refresh token before calling API methods.

 ## License